Updated: Feb 15

 After all the calculations are done, you actually may pay a pretty similar amount of taxes with either of the accounts.
 As always, everyone's situation is unique and what would be best for you depends.
 If I had to say a general rule of thumb, I would recommend Traditional IRA/401K's to high earners and to everyone else I would recommend a Roth IRA/401K because there's more flexibility with withdrawing the money you contributed.
 If you're still unsure, you can split your money 50/50 between Roth and Traditional accounts so you can get the best of both worlds.

-🥴This is a lot of information all at once, but you can always come back and read this blog multiple times if you need to.
-Comment any questions you have or something new you learned and try to take as many action steps as you can.
+🥴This is a lot of information to take in all at once, but you can always come back and read this blog multiple times if you need to.
+Feel free to comment any questions you have or something new you learned and try to take as many action steps as you can.
 Learning is the first step, taking action is the second :)

 Retirement will be expensive so start saving now to plan for the future.